BaiGeiQiShi/RecoderAPI/README.md

 ```

 The results are located in `./final/Chart18b2.txt`.
 At the end of each line, there are **Fail**, **Pass**, and **Build Error**.
-- **Fail**: After applying this patch, the compilation was successful, but the bug was not fixed.
+- **Fail**: After applying this patch, the compilation is successful, but the bug is not fixed.
 - **Pass**: This patch is plausible.
-- **Build Error**: After applying this patch, the compilation was failed.
+- **Build Error**: After applying this patch, the compilation is failed.

 ## 4. Usage